thirumurthis/Learnings/camel/Camel_Kafka_Reactive_springBoot_WebFlux_example.md

 }
 ```

+### Output:

-- Should see exception message till an client is subscribed in this case I had to use a browser
+- Running the above code will throws exception message until an active subscriber is connected, in this case had to hit the `http://localhost:8080/api/stream` from a browser browser.
+The console output once connected using browser starts streaming the data to the subscriber.

 ```
 2022-11-11 22:31:11.779  WARN 17004 --- [mer[camel-demo]] o.a.camel.component.kafka.KafkaConsumer  : Error during processing.
 Exchange[9D3C45E152C9A66-0000000000000437].
 Caused by: [org.apache.camel.component.reactive.streams.ReactiveStreamsNoActiveSubscriptionsException - The stream has no active subscriptions]